-Sub0project will give connectivity to Hayar, Waghama, Hassain Pora Tavela villages having a population of more than 1000.
+Sub-project will give connectivity to Hayar, Waghama, Hassain Pora Tavela villages having a population of more than 1000.
 The average existing carriageway width is 2.5 m which is also lesser than a single lane road (3 m).
-During the year 2014, connectivity with all villages was cut off for a few weeks.
+During the year 2014, connectivity with all villages was cut off for a fewweeks.
 The last stretch of the road passes through apple orchids and is a kutcha/foot track road which will get blacktopped first time.
 Without this sub-project, all weather road cannot be given for the service of the people.
+Further, realigned section from RD 6.040 will directly connect to three major roads viz., Old National Highway (Srinagar-Anantnag), Sangam Khirram and Sangam Khirram Srigufwara road.
 Therefore, significance of the road for the locals is of great value.